johncabang/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.

+## Features

+- Users can register/login/logout
+- Users can add/remove/checkout products
+- Admin can add/edit/delete products and categories

 ## Setup